MarianoAlipi/aeronautical-charts-updater/README.md

-# aeronautical-charts-updater
+# Aeronautical Charts Updater

-A tool to download the latest aeronautical charts, with the option to add airports and specific charts.
+A tool to download the latest aeronautical charts to use them in flight simulators.
+The program includes the option to add airports and specific charts.